-Our Haas TM1-P is one of the more recent additions to Big T’s Chop Shop.
-It is our primary production work force when it comes to machining multiple parts from Aluminum, Steel, and other metals.
+Our shop features twin Haas TM-1P Vertical Machining Centers.
+They form our primary production work force when it comes to machining multiple parts from Aluminum, Steel, and other metals.

 Featuring a 30″ x 12″ working bed, it is possible to mount multiple parts to the bed for serial part production runs bringing down the overhead per run.
 The machine also features a 10-tool Tool Changer, so once a program is set, it will run fully automated, changing tools and cutting parts without operator intervention.

-The TM2 is also equipped with a Saunders Machine Works tooling plate which allows for an installation of a variety of work holding options in a very quick way allowing us to be very efficient about changing setups for different customer jobs.
+The TM1s are also equipped with a Saunders Machine Works tooling plate which allows for an installation of a variety of work holding options in a very quick way allowing us to be very efficient about changing setups for different customer jobs.

 Tormach Slant-Pro 15 CNC Turning Center

 The Slant-Pro is one of the most recent additions to the shop, and has added CNC Turning (Lathe) operations to our service offerings.
 The Slant-Pro is production oriented, and has an 8-tool turret plus gang tooling installed so that it can produce turned parts in an automated manner.